SRCF/docs/source/learn/tutorials/wordpress.rst

 3. Make sure everything is OK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that you've got everything setup, let's check if you can log in with an FTP client.
-You’ll want to connect to files.srcf.net via SFTP (the S stands for secure).
-You should see a folder called public_html which we’ll be uploading all of our files to.
+You'll want to connect to files.srcf.net via SFTP (the S stands for secure).
+You should see a folder called public_html which we'll be uploading all of our files to.

 Next up, check that you can access your database: log in to phpMyAdmin.
 This is a web-based control panel where you can view and edit your database manually.
 You should see your personal database on the left along with any group account databases.
 They should all look pretty empty at this point.

-If everything is working so far and you have all of your login details and passwords, we’re good to go!
+If everything is working so far and you have all of your login details and passwords, we're good to go!
 Congratulations, that was the hardest bit of the whole process…

 4. Installing WordPress
 ~~~~~~~~~~~~~~~~~~~~~~~